 The opposition to the reform includes the Canadian Industrial Gas Users Association, Alberta Northeast Gas Ltd. (ANE) and the Association of Power Producers of Ontario (APPrO).
 Numerous companies are also intervening before the NEB, largely in support of the associations representing their industry factions.

-TransCanada announced its Mainline toll agreement with shippers earlier this month and said it had filed the agreement with NEB for approval (see Daily GPI, Dec.
-10, 2010).
+TransCanada announced its Mainline toll agreement with shippers earlier in December and said it had filed the agreement with NEB for approval (see NGI, Dec.
+13, 2010).

 The dispute centers on methods of paring down revenue requirements and tolls on TransCanada’s Mainline from Alberta to Ontario and in turn across export points to northeastern U.S. markets.